-1. Draw up a list of objectives for visiting the exhibition.
-Define what you wish to achieve eg to get an overview of certain types of software, see the latest software functionality, or to meet certain vendors.
+1. Draw up a list of objectives for attending the exhibition.
+Define what you want to achieve eg to get an overview of certain types of software, see the latest software functionality, or to meet certain vendors.

 2. Plan your visit.
-Make a shortlist of exhibitors, vendor demonstrations, educational or other sessions you wish to see.
-Don’t consider spending all day in vendor software demonstrations - they may end up sounding and looking alike and you may end up being totally confused.
+Make a shortlist of exhibitors, software demonstrations, educational or other sessions you wish to see.
+Don’t consider spending all day doing one type of thing eg only attending vendor software demonstrations - they’ll end up sounding and looking alike and you’ll end up being confused.
 Plan a balance of visiting stands, meeting vendors, discussing your requirements, as well as attending demonstrations.

-4. Attending with colleagues can help to determine which software to investigate further.
-However, plan in advance who is attending, who shall see what and when.
+3. Attend with colleagues to spread the workload.
+Decide in advance who is attending, who shall see what and when.
 Aim to cover all items, with colleagues splitting up to cover different parts of the exhibition.

-5. Determine how you will get to the exhibition - so that you arrive on time and are able to complete everything.
-If you are attending for more than one day and need overnight accommodation, book well in advance of the date(s) required.
+4. Work out how you will get to the exhibition - so that you arrive on time and are able to complete everything.
+If you are attending for more than one day and need overnight accommodation, book well in advance.

 At the exhibition